 Chloroquine accumulates in the food vacuole of plasmodia and prevents polymerization of the hemoglobin breakdown product heme into hemozoin.
 Intracellular accumulation of heme is toxic to the parasite.
 Decreased intracellular accumulation via increased activity of membrane "pumps" is a mechanism of resistance to chloroquine and other antimalarial drugs.
 Resistance in P falciparum can also result from decreased intravacuolar accumulation of chloroquine via a transporter encoded by the pfcrt (P falciparum chloroquine-resistance transporter) gene.

-Chloroquine is the drug of choice for acute ...
+Chloroquine is the drug of choice ...